 This course builds on basic concepts and information covered in Principles of Anesthesia, including the evaluation and management of patients with increased complexity.
 Advanced principles of anesthesia are introduced and incorporated.
-Evidence-based practice will be utilized to formulate an anesthetic plan for increasingly complex surgical procedures and/or comorbidities, as well as patients of diverse populations.

-Credit: 5 semester hours Course Director: Aimee Langley
+Evidence-based practice will be utilized to formulate an anesthetic plan for increasingly complex surgical procedures and/or co-morbidities as well as patients of diverse populations.
+Prerequisite: Principles of Anesthesia.
+Credit: 5 semester hours.
+Course Director: Dr. Aimee Langley.

-Anatomical Science I (AHANA-65101)
+Anatomical Science I (HPANA-65101)

 This course is designed to provide the student an extensive background in the fundamentals of human anatomy through lecture, small group laboratory, and independent study formats.
 Embryology coupled with structures of the upper and lower extremities, cardiovascular and pulmonary systems, abdomen and pelvis, and reproductive organs are described and illustrated in lecture followed by laboratory experiential learning that emphasizes the location, identification, function, and relationships of pertinent structures using cadavers, prosections, radiograph images, and static models.
 The course is intended to provide an anatomical basis for understanding the physical examination and structural changes associated with illness and injury of each major organ and body system.
-Credit: 5 semester hours

-Course Director: Ming Zhang
+Credit: 5 semester hours.
+Course Director: Dr. Ming Zhang.

-Anatomical Science II (AHANA-62102)
+Anatomical Science II (HPANA-62102)

 This course is designed to provide the student an extensive background in the fundamentals of human anatomy utilizing lecture, small group laboratory, and independent study formats.
 Anatomic structures of the head and neck are described and illustrated in lecture followed by laboratory experiential learning to include location and identification as well as function and relationships of structures using cadavers, prosections, radiograph images, and static models.
 The course is intended to provide an anatomical basis for understanding the physical examination and structural changes associated with illness and injury of each major organ and body system.

-Course Director: Ming Zhang
+Credit: 2 semester hours.
+Course Director: Dr. Ming Zhang.

-Approaches to Healthcare Education (NAAHE-83107)
+Approaches to Healthcare Education (NAAHE-83107)\

 This course will introduce, contrast, and apply adult teaching-learning theories in the design of effective education.
 Innovative teaching strategies, including a web-based approach to education, will be incorporated to provide the student with tools to become an effective educator.
 Students will gain practical experience in planning and presenting educational projects and course development utilizing various technology mediums.

-Course Director: Rachel Davis
+Credit: 3 semester hours.
+Course Director: Dr. Rachel Davis.